ForbesLindesay/sync-request/README.md

  - `headers` - http headers (default: `{}`)
  - `body` - body for PATCH, POST and PUT requests.
 Must be a `Buffer` or `String` (only strings are accepted client side)
  - `json` - sets `body` but to JSON representation of value and adds `Content-type: application/json`.
 Does not have any affect on how the response is treated.
  - `cache` - Can be `'memory'` or `'file'`, and enables a local cache of content.
 A separate process is still spawned even for cache requests.
+This option is only used if running in node.js

 **Returns:**